nichoth/ssc/README.md

 import test from 'tape'
 import * as ucan from 'ucans'
 import ssc from '../web'
-import { ECCKeyStore } from 'keystore-idb/lib/ecc/keystore'
+// we use this just for tests. is not necessary for normal use import { ECCKeyStore } from 'keystore-idb/lib/ecc/keystore'

 var ks